10 Incredible Hidden Rooms

 How to Create a Secret Room in Your House

 Finishing a basement is a fantastic and affordable way to add living space to your home.
 But sometimes it’s a good idea to leave a portion of the basement unfinished.
 Whether it’s because you want to keep some storage, maintain mechanical access to the next floor, or leave space around items such as the furnace or water heater.
 You can opt to only finish part of the basement.
 But then you’ll be faced with the dilemma of how to hide the less attractive unfinished area when you’ve beautified the rest of the space.
 An unfinished hidden room provides the best of both worlds.
-Enjoy the comfort of your finished basement, while maintaining an unfinished area for storage or for messier chores such as laundry or pet baths.
+Enjoy the comfort of your finished basement, while maintaining an unfinished area for storage or for messier chores such as laundry—a hidden laundry room, perhaps—or pet baths.
 And with a secret entrance, you won’t even have to think about those tasks once they’re done.

 Escapes for Kids